The Great Mirror

 For traditional cities, try Rothenburg (Germany), Cesky Krumlov (Czech Republic), Marrakech (Morocco), Historic Cairo (Egypt), Jerusalem, Sana'a (Yemen), Lahore (Pakistan), Khiva (Uzbekistan), and Lijiang and Pingyao (China).

 For modernization, try Dessau and the Bauhaus (Germany), Dubai (U.A.E.), Muscat (Oman); Chandigarh, Gurgaon, and Noida (North India), New Chennai and Hyderabad Cyberabad (Peninsular India), Kuala Lumpur (Malaysia), Singapore, Bangkok (Thailand), New Suzhou and Hong Kong (China), and Soviet Tashkent (Uzbekistan).
-Dallas is treated in depth, as are Oklahoma City and Los Angeles.A very few of the photos on this website (mostly photos of the San Joaquin Valley) date from the 1960s, and several groups (mostly of rural areas in the Nile Valley and from South and Southeast Asia) are from the 1980s.
+Dallas is treated in depth, as are Oklahoma City and Los Angeles.A very few of the photos on this website (mostly photos of the San Joaquin Valley) date from the 1960s, and several groups (mostly of rural areas in Morocco, the Nile Valley, and parts of South and Southeast Asia) are from the 1980s.
 Most of the photographs of what used to be called the Holy Land date from the 1990s.
-More recently, photos have been added as follows:
+Since 2002, photos have been added in these groups:

 Additions in 2003 included Alpine Austria, Belgium (Bruges and Brussels), Spain (Andalucia), Germany (Heidelberg and Trier), Italy (Venice and Florence), and Thailand.